-4.10 FARO does not authorize any person (whether natural or corporate) to assume for FARO any liability in connection with or with respect to Product.
+- FARO does not authorize any person (whether natural or corporate) to assume for FARO any liability in connection with or with respect to Product.
 No agent or employee of FARO has any authority to make any representation or promise on behalf of FARO, except as expressly set forth herein or in the Order, or to modify the terms or limitations of the Warranties.
-No verbal statements shall be binding upon FARO.
-4.11

-The Warranties extend only to Purchaser and are transferable by Purchaser only under the following conditions:

-1 The Warrantise extend only to Purchaser and are transferable by Purchaser only under the following conditions:
+No verbal statements shall be binding upon FARO. - The Warranties extend only to Purchaser and are transferable by Purchaser only under the following conditions: - The Warranties extend only to Purchaser and are transferable by Purchaser only under the following conditions:

-Product is currently within the Warranty Penod.
-2 The new owner is, or becomes, a Certified User, 3.
-A FARO warranty transfer form is completed and submitted to FARO Customer Service.
+1 Product is currently within the Warranty Pennod.

+2 The new owner is, or becomes, a Certified User,

+3. A FARO warranty transfer form is completed and submitted to FARO Customer Service.

-4.12 All claims under the Warranties must originate with Purchaser, or any subsequent owner that becomes a Certified User, and Purchaser will Indemnify, defend and hold FARO harmless from any and all claims, liabilities, damages, costs and expenses for breach of warranty asserted against FARO by any third party.
-4.13 PURCHASER ACKNOWLEDGES THAT IT HAS PURCHASED PRODUCT BASED UPON ITS OWN KNOWLEDGE OF THE USES TO WHICH PRODUCT WILL BE PUT, FARO SPECIFICALLY DISCLAIMS ANY WARRANTY OR LIABILITY RELATED TO THE FITNESS OF PRODUCT FOR ANY PARTICULAR PURPOSE OR ARISING FROM THE INABILITY OF PURCHASER TO USE PRODUCT FOR ANY PARTICULAR PURPOSE OR ARISING FROM THE INABILITY OF PURCHASER TO USE PRODUCT FOR ANY PARTICULAR PURPOSE or an equal opportunity employer.
+412 All claims under the Warranties must originate with Purchaser, or any subsequent owner that becomes a Certified User, and Purchaser will Indemnify, defend and hold FARO harmless from any and all claims, liabilities, damages, costs and expenses for breach of warranty asserted against FARO by any third party.

+413 PURCHASER ACKNOWLEDGES THAT IT HAS PURCHASED PRODUCT BASED UPON ITS OWN KNOWLEDGE OF THE USES TO WHICH PRODUCT WILL BE PUT.
+FARO SPECIFICALLY DISCLAIMS ANY WARRANTY OR LIABILITY RELATED TO THE FITNESS OF PRODUCT FOR ANY PARTICULAR PURPOSE OR ARISING FROM THE INABILITY OF PURCHASER TO USE PRODUCT FOR ANY PARTICULAR PURPOSE.

+4 14 FARO is an equal opportunity employer.
 All candidates for employment will be considered without regard to race, color, religion, sex, national origin, physical or mental disability, veteran status, or any other basis protected by applicable federal, state or local law.

-Limitations of Liability 500 Limitations of Liability 501 In no case shall FARO be liable for any indirect, special, incidental, punitive or consequential damages arising from any cause whatsoever, whether based in contract, tort including without limitation neglogance), stinct product liability or any other theory of law (including without limitation theories of equilable relief), including, but not limited to, injury to or death of any operator or other person, damage or loss resulting from inability to use Product, increased operating costs, loss of profits or revenues, loss of software or data, any cost or expense of providing to revenues, loss of software or data, any cost or expense of providing tor indirect, special, incidental, punitive and consequential damages extends to any damages which may be suffered by third parities, including without limitation, caused directly or indirect) resulting from indirect, special, incidental, punitive and consequential damages extends to any damages which may be suffered by third parities, including without limitation, caused directly or ndirectly resulting from test results or data product or any other results and consequential damages extends to any damages which may be suffered by third parities, including without limitation, caused directly or ndirectly resulting from test results or data product or any other released in contract, tort (including without limitation, caused directly or ndirectly resulting from any cause whatsoever, whether based in contract, tort (including without limitation, caused directly or ndirectly resulting from any other released in contract, by or daw that here of and Purchase Price received by FARO for the Product to which such liability relates.
-In all cases, FARO's maximum aggregate liability arising out of or relating to an Order shall not exceed the augregate amounts paid by Purchaser lo FARO under such Order.
-5.02 The imitations of liability in this Section apply even if FARO had nolice of the possibility of
+- Limitations of Liability or any other base proceed of special incidental, punitive or consequential damages arising from any cause whatsoever, whether based in contract, tort (including without limitation negligence), strict product liability or any other theory of law (including without limitation negligence), strict product liability or any other theory of law (including without limitation negligence), strict product liability or any other theory of law (including without limitation theories of equitable relief), including, but not limited to.
+Injury to or death of any operator or other person, damage or loss resulting from inability to use Product, increased operating costs, loss of profits or revenues, loss of software or data, any cost or expense of providing substitute product or software during persons of, or resulting from, malfunction, non-use or maintenance or repair (except as provided in Section 4.06(b)), or damage to property.
+The disclaimer of liability for indirect, special, incidental, punitive and consequential damages extends to any damages which may be suffered by third parties, including without limitation, caused directly or indirectly resulting from test results or data produced by Product or any component thereof, and Purchaser agrees to indemnity and save FARO hamfless from any such claims made by thirthy parties.

+5.02 FARO's maximum aggregate liability arising out of or relating to any Product from any cause whatsoever, whether based in contract, tort (including without limitation negligence), strict product liability or any other theory of law shall not exceed the Purchase Price received by FARO for the Product to which such liability relates.
+In all cases, FARO's maximum aggregate liability arising out of or relating to an Order shall not exceed the aggregate amounts paid by Purchaser to FARO under such Order.

+5.03 The limitations of liability in this Section apply even if FARO had notice of the possibility of damages and even if any exclusive remedies fail of their essential purpos